Finitely Heterogeneous Treatment Effect in Event-study: Application

+Given the first-step classification result, we conducted a within-type balancedness test; Table \ref{tab:withintypebal} contains within-type balancedenss test results using control covariates from $t=1988$.
+Within the two types, the control covariates are well-balanced across treatment status: treated v. never-treated.
+Thus, we did not use $X_{it}$ in the estimation step and use the unconditional type-specific diff-in-diff estimator as defined in \eqref{eq:dCATTest}; the target parameter captures the type-specific dynamic ATT that assigns equal weights to each treated unit within the same type.

-Figure \ref{fig:K2} contains the type-specific dynamic effect estimates where the number of types is set to be 2.\footnotemark From Figure \ref{fig:K2}, we see that treatment effect is bigger for type 1 and smaller for type 2; the termination of court-ordered desegregation plans exacerbated racial segregation more severely for type 1.
-For reference on the magnitude, the mean of the segregation index was 37 and its standard deviation was around 15 in 1990.
+Figure \ref{fig:K2} contains the type-specific diff-in-diff estimates for Type 1 and Type 2 school districts.
+From Figure \ref{fig:K2}, we see that the treatment effect is bigger for Type 1 and smaller for Type 2; the termination of court-ordered desegregation plans exacerbated racial segregation more severely for Type 1.
+The type-specific estimation provide a sensible aggregate estimate; averaging the type-specific diff-in-diff estimates across types gives us $(8 \hat{\beta}_r(1) + 13 \hat{\beta}_r(2))/21 = 4.37$ at $r=4$ whereas the pooled regression estimate from \citet{L} is around 4-5 at $r=4$, depending on specifications, and the conditional diff-in-diff estimate from \citet{CS} is 4.85 at $r=4$.
+For reference on the magnitude, the mean of the dissimilarity index was 34 and its standard deviation was around 16 in 1988.
+Also, Figure \ref{fig:K2} contains estimates for $\beta_r(k)$ such that $r < 0$; none of the pretreatment trend was found to be away from zero at 0.05 significance level.

-So, estimates on treatment effect suggest that type 1 and type 2 are different; the treatment affects type 1 more.
-Are these types different in other regards?
-Table \ref{tab:bal} shows us some summary statistics on the outcome variable and other control covariates for type 1 and type 2.
-Note that we see small mean differences but in most of the cases the difference is not significant individually.
-However, the null hypothesis that the entire vector of mean differences between type 1 and type 2 is zero is rejected with a $t$-test at size 0.05, implying that those estimated types are different from each other.
+So, estimates on treatment effect suggest that Type 1 and Type 2 are different; the Type 1 school districts are more responsive to the treatment.
+How are these types different in other regards?
+Firstly, Table \ref{tab:bal} shows us some descriptive statistics on the outcome variable and other control covariates for each type, using year 1988 data.
+The null hypothesis that the entire vector of mean differences between Type 1 and Type 2 is zero is rejected with a $t$-test at size 0.05; the Type 1 school districts are different from the Type 2 school districts in terms of their observable characteristics.
+For instance, Type 1 school districts have higher proportion of white students and lower proportion of hispanic students.
+Secondly, in terms of the unobserved heterogeneity captured by the latent type variable, Type 1 has seen a steeper increase in the dissimilarity index while the slope was smaller for Type 2: $\Big( \hat{\delta}(1), \hat{\delta}(2) \Big) = (3.59, 1.93)$.
+This implies that the dismissal of desegregation plans had a bigger impact on Type 1, where the dissimilarity index was already rising faster.
+This observation presents future research questions: for example, why do the school districts that were getting more segregated also get affected more from the dismissal of the desegregation plan?